3D mammography available in all three counties

 Each of Bayhealth’s diagnostic imag-ing locations is equipped to provide you with the latest technology in breast imaging.
 We have made 3D mammography our standard of care in New Castle, Kent, and Sussex coun-ties, so that you can take advantage of this life-saving technology.
 Click here to learn more about this technology.

-What is Mammography or a Mammogram Screening?
+What is a mammogram?

 Avoid using deodorant, perfume, powders, or ointment on the breast or underarm area on the day of the mammogram.
 It may interfere with the reading.

-The technologist will ask you if you have noticed any lumps or other changes in either breast.
-If so, an adhesive marker will be placed on the spot(s) prior to the procedure.
-Notify your technologist if you have breast implants or if you are breastfeeding.
+The technologist will ask you if you have noticed any lumps or other changes in your breasts.
+If so, she will place an adhesive marker on the area prior to your procedure.

 Standing in front or to the side of a mammography machine, your technologist will position your breast on the imaging plate.
 A separate plastic paddle will be brought down on top of your breast to compress it gently against the imaging plate.
 Although this may be uncomfortable, compression is very important to reduce radiation exposure and give us the best image possible.
 Let the technologist know if you’re having any significant discomfort, and she’ll do what she can to complete the procedure as quickly as possible.

 The technologist will step behind a protective window.
 She’ll ask you to hold your breath as she takes your images.
 Your technologist will reposition your breast as she takes multiple images.
 Tomosynthesis – or 3D mammography – requires the machine to move while the images are being taken.
 The examination takes less than 30 minutes.